Air Shakur: Background

 Air Shakur was sired by 13-year leading sire in Japan Sunday Silence, who also sired famous Japanese racehorses Fuji Kiseki, Silence Suzuka, Stay Gold, and Special Week, along with many other successful progeny.
 Estimates put the amount won by Sunday Silence's progeny in Japan at approximately 80 billion Japanese yen.
 Air Shakur also had famous American racehorse Native Dancer in his damsire's line.
 Native Dancer was voted third in the Blood-Horse magazine list of the Top 100 Racehorses of the 20th Century.
 Air Shakur also had twice Prix de l'Arc de Triomphe winner and undefeated racehorse Ribot in his mother's line.

 When Yutaka Take rode the horse during training before its maiden race, he said, 'I thought this horse would definitely become one that could win a graded race in the future,' and described the horse's aura as 'like a smaller version of Special Week.'
 On the other hand, the horse had a very fiery temperament.
 Take commented on this, saying, 'He was a horse that seemed to have collected all the bad traits of Sunday Silence's offspring.
 He simply wouldn't run straight, and he was extremely difficult to ride,' and he even said, 'I want to see what's going on in his head.'
 Due to his tendency to be distracted, the entire stable staff ended up taking care of him.
 At that time, it was common for each staff member to be responsible for two horses, but trainer Hideyuki Mori said, 'We abolished the responsibility system.'
 Although now mainstream, abolishing the responsibility system was unusual at that time.

 Racing career

-1999: Three-year-old season
+1999: Two-year-old season

 The horse's former name was Air Scudetto.
 Air Shakur made his debut on October 31, 1999, in a maiden race at Tokyo Racecourse.
 Although it finished fifth in the maiden race, he secured his first victory in his second start in a winless race.
 After that, he won the Hopeful Stakes, (Note: Not to be confused with the American or current Japanese Hopeful Stakes, this refers to Central Horse Racing's Open Special Race's Hopeful Stakes that was discontinued in 2013.
 The current Hopeful Stakes in Japan is not a promotion of this race, and is instead a different race that was moved and renamed.) ending his two-year-old season with two wins in four races and emerged as one of the candidates for the Classics.